 Statistical physics deals with the equilibrium properties of matter and provides the microscopic understanding and basis for thermodynamics.
-The idea is to derive the macroscopic behavior of a system with an enormous number of particles (generally degrees of freedom) from their microscopic dynammics without having to keep track of each particle individually.
-Unlike the Boltzmann theory in the previous chapter the present chapter does not approach the equilibrium state by means of a relaxation from a non-equilibrium situation.
-The aim here is to develop a practical scheme to to calculate macroscopic quantities only for systems in equilibrium.
+Unlike the kinetic Boltzmann theory of the previous chapter the present chapter does not consider non-equilibrium situations and develops a new practical approach to equilibrium state of macroscopic systems.
 Time is not a variable anymore and measurements which may be considered as time averages of certain quantities, are translated as averages over a large ensemble of identical systems in different possible microscopic states under the same external parameters.